Robust Hybrid Learning With Expert Augmentation: Related work

 \subsection{Hybrid modelling}

-Hybrid Learning (HyL), or gray box modelling as called in its early days in the 90's \citep{old_hl_1, old_hl_2, old_hl_3, old_hl_4, old_hl_5}, has been an appropriate method to learn models that are both expressive and interpretable, while also allowing them to be learnt on fewer data.
-The interest for HyL \citep{hl_1, hl_2, hl_3, hl_4, hl_5, hl_6, metnet2} has greatly renewed since the outbreak of recent neural network architectures that simplify the combination of physical equations within ML models.
-As an example, Neural ODE~\citep{NODE} and convolutional neural networks~\citep[][CNN]{lecun_cnn} are privileged architectures to work with dynamical systems described by ODEs or PDEs.
-While most of the HyL's literature focus on the predictive performance of hybrid models, recent work have also showed that HyL may help to infer the physical parameter accurately \citep{APHYNITY, HVAE}.
+Hybrid Learning, or gray box modelling as called in its early days in the 90's \citep{old_hl_1, old_hl_2, old_hl_3, old_hl_4, old_hl_5}, has been a popular method to learn models that are both expressive and interpretable, while also allowing them to be learnt on fewer data.
+The interest for hybrid learning \citep{hl_1, hl_2, hl_3, hl_4, hl_5, hl_6, metnet2} has greatly increased since the outbreak of recent neural network architectures that simplify the combination of physical equations within ML models.
+As an example, Neural ODEs~\citep{NODE} and convolutional neural networks~\citep[][CNN]{lecun_cnn} are privileged architectures to work with dynamical systems described by ODEs or PDEs.
+While most of the literature focus on the predictive performance of hybrid models, recent work have also shown that this framework helps to infer the physical parameters accurately \citep{APHYNITY, HVAE}.
 This is aligned with \citet{nuisance_para} (see Section 40.2.2.2) which observe that inference on incomplete models results in a \textit{systematic bias}.
-Similar to HyL, they extend the model with \textit{nuisance} parameters in order to improve its fidelity, and to reduce the systematic bias.
+Similar to hybrid learning, they extend the model with \textit{nuisance} parameters in order to improve its fidelity, and to reduce the systematic bias.

-In this work, we decided to study \citet{APHYNITY} and \citet{HVAE} for two reasons that distinguish them from the rest of the HyL literature.
-First, these are notable examples of HyL algorithms that can be applied to a broad class of problems in contrast to papers that focus on specific applications \citep{hl_2,hl_3}.
+In this work, we decided to study \citet{APHYNITY} and \citet{HVAE} for two reasons that distinguish them from the rest of the literature.
+First, these are notable examples of algorithms that can be applied to a broad class of problems in contrast to papers that focus on specific applications \citep{hl_2,hl_3}.
 Second, those methods also learn a reliable inference model for the physical parameters, suggesting that the expert model is used properly in the generative model, which is a key assumption for our augmentation.
-While \citet{HVAE} claim to achieve robustness with HyL, we argue that this statement is incomplete as HVAE fails in OOD settings.
+While \citet{HVAE} claim to achieve robustness, we argue that this statement is incomplete as HVAE fails in OOD settings.
 In particular, their approach is only able to generalize with respect to unseen time or initial state if the model correctly identifies the latent variables $z_a, z_e$.
+HVAE cannot generalize to new physical parameters because the encoder's validity is bound to the training set for the physical parameters.